flvdh/cv/index.md

 title: Curriculum vitae
 ---

-*Freek van der Hulst*

 ### Profile

-MSc Economics student with an interest in market economics and behavioral economics.
+My name is **Freek van der Hulst**, a 22-year old MSc Economics student with an interest in market economics and behavioral economics.

 ### Education